 Our manager is eligible to receive compensation in the form of options in connection with the completion of our common equity offerings.
 Therefore, our manager may be incentivized to cause us to issue additional common stock, which could be dilutive to existing stockholders.
 On April 8, 2014, our board of directors adopted the 2014 Newcastle Investment Corp.
-Nonqualified Stock Option and Incentive Award Plan (the "2014 Plan"), which is subject to approval by our stockholders at the 2014 annual meeting of stockholders.
-If our stockholders vote to approve the 2014 Plan, 1,000,000 shares of our common stock will be available for grants of equity awards thereunder, as increased on the date of any equity issuance by us during the one-year term of the 2014 Plan by ten percent of the equity securities issued by us in such equity issuance.
+Nonqualified Stock Option and Incentive Award Plan (the "2014 Plan"), which provides for 166,666 shares of our common stock (as adjusted for the reverse stock splits) will be available for grants of equity awards thereunder, as increased on the date of any equity issuance by us during the one-year term of the 2014 Plan by ten percent of the equity securities issued by us in such equity issuance.
 In addition to the shares available for issuance under the 2012 Newcastle Nonqualified Stock Option and Incentive Plan, the 2014 Plan or any successor plan thereto (collectively, the "Option Plans"), our board of directors may also determine to grant options to our manager that are not issued pursuant to the Option Plans, provided that the number of shares underlying any options granted to our manager in connection with any capital raising efforts will not exceed 10% of the shares sold in such offering and would be subject to NYSE rules.